jjmontesl/cubetl/doc/guide/cubetl-config.md

         ctx.include('${ ctx.library_path }/datetime.py')
         ctx.include("myentities.py")

-Config *files are only included once*, the first time they are referenced.
+*Configuration files are only included once*, when they are first referenced.

 ## Adding components